 - San Martín Tilcajete is a must!
 Known for its community of wood carvers of beautiful alebrijes, brightly colored Mexican folk art sculptures of both animals and fantastical creatures, Jacobo y Mari is the must-see shop.
 They create small, hand held sized figures to life sized sculptures.
 The shop tour guides walk you through the alebrije making process and you are able to see artists carve and paint there too!

 - When in Oaxaca, you must drink mezcal!
 As a mezcal novices, I found the best place for education and tastings was at Mezcaloteca.
 Appointments are required at this bar where the servers individually go over the history, traditions, and ‘how-to’ taste mescal with you.

-- I had a private driver take us to Monte Alban, an archaeological site right outside of the city.
+- I had a private driver take me to Monte Alban, an archaeological site right outside of the city.
 Come early!
 I arrived at 8am, was the first one there, and avoided the crowds by the bus loads who arrived around 9am.